wp-plugins/meneame-comments-to-wp/readme.txt

 By default your posts comments and meneame comments will be mixed in your comments template.
 If you want to have them seperately follow these instructions:

-= How can I list only comments of "MenÈame"? =
+= How can I list only comments of "Men√©ame"? =

 We have included a function that returns the list of the comments, called "meneame_comments__only_meneame."